 - Modernising a blended programme – so that it provides a more flexible programme that allows the individual to be guided but not constrained to the resources and activities on offer.

-This is just an overview of what it means to modernise training, if you would like to take part in a 6-week online workshop to find out more, to try out new tools and discuss the practicalities with others, click here to sign up to our SUMMER WORKSHOP: MODERNISING TRAINING running Monday 10 July – 18 August.
-There are no synchronous activities, so the online workshop is suitable for any time-zone, and means if you have some holiday booked in that time you can easily catch up.
+This is just an overview of what it means to modernise training, if you would like to take part in a 6-week online workshop to find out more, to try out new tools and discuss the practicalities with others, click here to sign up to our next ONLINE WORKSHOP: DESIGNING, DELIVERING & MANAGING MODERN LEARNING EXPERIENCES There are no synchronous activities, so the online workshop is suitable for any time-zone.

 Latest posts by Jane Hart (see all)